Preparation for YMT Auditions 2019

 If you have done auditions before, please note that this year we have slightly changed the format of YMT auditions for 2019.

-• You will be asked to sing either the song you just learned or one you have prepared (see song guidelines below)
+You will be asked to sing EITHER the song you just learned OR one you have prepared from the SONG LIST HERE.

 If you have not preparred anything, do not to worry, just come along and join in, we will have plenty of material avaliable.

 The panel would like you to prepare a monologue of your choice:

 - Your monologue can be taken from a text, musical, play or film / TV.

 - The choice of monologue doesn't have to be from a musical but must be from a published text (stage or screen), so it CAN'T be something you have written yourself.